PetrKryslUCSD/FinEtools.jl/docs/machine.md

 F2 = nzebcloadsconductivity(femm, geom, Temp);
 ```

-where the geometry comes from the geometry field `geom`, and the field `Temp` provides the  numbering of the degrees of freedom and the values of the prescribed (fixed) degrees of freedom.
+where the geometry comes from the geometry field `geom`, and the temperature field `Temp` provides the  numbering of the degrees of freedom and the values of the prescribed (fixed) degrees of freedom.
+The result is a contribution to the global heat load vector.